G4bomon/next-crud/README.md

 ```
 with that you must see inside the project folder a new folder called "prisma" and a document called "schema.prisma"

-inside that folder add a new tabel though the model with
+inside that document add a new table though the model with

 ```bash
 model Task {